Why You Should Try Yoga

 called poses.
 You may prefer a certain type, depending on your goals and fitness level:

 Hatha yoga.
-This form of yoga is the most popular in the U.S. It’s known as the yoga of
+This form of yoga is the most popular in the U.S. It’s known as the yoga of force.

-postures (asanas) and breathing techniques (pranayama).
+(asanas) and breathing techniques (pranayama).

 Iyengar yoga.
 This style of yoga focuses on alignment.
 It is fluid and dancelike.
-It uses
+It uses props

-achieve and hold postures you otherwise couldn't hold.
+hold postures you otherwise couldn't hold.

 Ashtanga yoga.
 This kind of yoga is sometimes called ashtanga vinyasa or power yoga.
 It's intense

 and fast-paced.
 It’s designed to build your endurance and strength.
-You do a
+You do a series

 Bikram yoga.
 You do this form of yoga in a very hot room, unlike many other types of yoga.
+Bikram

 Restorative yoga.
 This type of yoga does not use active postures.
 It focuses instead on the relaxation